Originally Published: August 22, 2015

 One thing too is to remember that sometimes it takes weeks to get a visa and you have to send your passport away in order to get it done.
 Plus it can be very pricey.

-Some countries have reciprocal fees that you must pay before you leave your country of origin, Argentina is an example.
+Some countries have reciprocal fees that you must pay before you leave your country of origin or on arrival.

-Let’s talk People’s Republic of China for a bit.
 Mainland China requires a visa for entry and that must be procured before departure but now you can get one for 10 years.
-Despite the 72-hours no visa required rule, as a non-revenue traveler, the airline may require that you have a confirmed ticket to leave the country in 72-hours.
+Despite the 72-hours no visa required rule, as a non-revenue traveler, the airline may require that you have a confirmed ticket to leave the country in 72-hours of your arrival, so your non-revenue ticket may not work.
+Hence you will need a visa.

 Hong Kong which is a SAR of China has no visa requirement for U.S. citizens.

-To visit Shenzhen, you can get your visa at the border.
+To visit Shenzhen though, you can get your visa at the border with Hong Kong.
 Similar to Macau where you do a visa on arrival as well.
-SO just check your rules before you are ready to travel.
-For international travel, its not just all about getting that ticket and jetting off.
+So just check your rules before you are ready to travel.
+For international travel, it’s not just all about getting that ticket and jetting off.

 Some countries like Tanzania is visa on arrival and you must have cash in the currency of your passport country to pay for it.